Snowfall draws skiers and snowboarders to pristine slopes all over Pennsylvania. Find the perfect place to lay your tracks this winter.

-Blue Mountain has the highest vertical terrain in the state at 1,082 feet, along with 39 trails, 16 lifts and a snow tubing park with 21 slides more than 1,000 feet long.
+Blue Mountain has the highest vertical terrain in the state at 1,082 feet, along with40 trails, 16 lifts and a snow tubing park with up to 46 lanes more than 1,000 feet long.
 Those developing their ski and snowboarding skills can take advantage of Camelback Mountain Resort’s terrain-based learning program, which lets students strengthen their skills in shaped-terrain areas before hitting the slopes; or Shawnee Mountain’s SKIbaby and SKIwee programs, which cater to tots as young as three years old.

 Pennsylvania’s largest resort, Seven Springs Mountain Resort has 33 slopes and trails, seven innovative terrain parks, an Olympic-sized half pipe and a rail yard with nearly 100 features.
-Hidden Valley Resort, located only 13 miles from Seven Springs, offers 31 runs, two terrain parks and 30 miles of dramatic vistas highlighting the beauty of the surrounding countryside.
+Hidden Valley Resort, located only 13 miles from Seven Springs, offers26 slopes, two terrain parks and 30 miles of dramatic vistas highlighting the beauty of the surrounding countryside.
 Both resorts now offer new, experience-based learning programs for newbies, who learn to maneuver on skis or snowboards in controlled learning areas.

-Twenty-one trails on more than 68 skiable acres await at Bear Creek Mountain Resort, where amenities include a ski/snowboard check with boot driers, storage cubbies and changing rooms, an onsite equipment rental and tuning shop, a indoor pool and hot tub, and daycare.
+Twenty-one trails on more than 86 skiable acres await at Bear Creek Mountain Resort, where amenities include a ski/snowboard check with boot driers, storage cubbies and changing rooms, an onsite equipment rental and tuning shop, an indoor pool and hot tub, and daycare.

 Philadelphia and the Countryside